tjhayasaka/tjh-iracing-setups/README.md

 ---------

   - Living in iRacing as "Tomoaki Hayasaka".
-  - DISCLAIMER:  My dirt-oval iRating is around 2500 (as of Jul 2021) - not particularly noob, but slow.
+  - DISCLAIMER:  My dirt-oval iRating is around 2500 (as of Jul 2021) - not particularly noob, but definitely slow.
-  - DISCLAIMER:  I never drove a car in real life.
+  - DISCLAIMER:  I've never driven a car in real life.
 I don't have a driver's license.

 How To Use
 ----------

-Browse, select and download a setup file ("*.sto" file) you need and move it to your iRacing setup folder (default: `C:/Users/#{yourname}/Documents/iracing/setups/#{carname}/`).
+Browse, select and download a setup file ("*.sto" file) you need and move it to your iRacing setup folder (default: `C:/Users/#{yourname}/Documents/iRacing/setups/#{carname}/`).
 Sometimes there are multiple files for same track/car.
 Last one is latest (and the best for me).

 Alternatively, as a matter of course, you can clone this repository too.
 Symlink is your friend in this case.